- Associated Press: Florida House Bill Allows Guns in Religious Institutions

 About the USCCA

 The United States Concealed Carry Association, headquartered in West Bend, Wisconsin, is the largest and fastest-growing association with the sole focus of educating responsibly armed Americans.
-Since 2003, the USCCA has proudly supported a community of hundreds of thousands of patriots, providing self-defense education, training and legal protection.
-With its flagship publication Concealed Carry Magazine, the USCCA has more than 300,000 members and 2 million newsletter subscribers.
+Since 2003, the USCCA has proudly supported a community of hundreds of thousands of patriots, providing self-defense education and training.
+With its flagship publication Concealed Carry Magazine, the USCCA has more than 420,000 members and 2 million newsletter subscribers.